Olivertrain1221/body_beauty/README.md

 * In Heroku, add the CLOUDINARY_URL and value copied to the clipboard to the config vars
 * Also add the KEY - DISABLE_COLLECTSTATIC with the Value - 1 to the config vars
 * this key value pair must be removed prior to final deployment
-* Add the cloudinary libraries to the list of installed apps, the order they are inserted is important, 'cloudinary_storage' goes above 'django.contrib.staitcfiles' and 'cloudinary' goes below it.
+* Add the cloudinary libraries to the list of installed apps, the order they are inserted is important, `cloudinary_storage` goes above `django.contrib.staticfiles` and `cloudinary` goes below it.
 * in the Settings.py file - add the STATIC files settings - the url, storage path, directory path, root path, media url and default file storage path.
 * Link the file to the templates directory in Heroku `TEMPLATES_DIR = os.path.join(BASE_DIR, 'templates')`
 * Change the templates directory to TEMPLATES_DIR - 'DIRS': [TEMPLATES_DIR]